Tampering With Consumer Products In Fort Worth

 In assessing whether an injury is “serious,” the statutes provide guidance.
 “Serious bodily injury” is an injury that creates a substantial risk of death or causes death.
 It also includes serious permanent disfigurement, protracted loss of function, or impairment of any body function or organ.

-When someone intentionally or knowingly tampers with a product, and they know the product is going to be either offered for sale or given to another for use or consumption, they have committed product tampering.
-Additionally, when a person either intentionally or knowingly threatens to tamper with a consumer product, this may also be product tampering.
-Under these circumstances, the person must intend to cause fear, effect the sales of the product in question, or intend to cause bodily injury to another person.
-Reference Penal Code Section 22.09 for more information.
+When someone intentionally or knowingly tampers with a product, and they know the product will be either offered for sale or given to another for use or consumption, they have committed product tampering.
+Additionally, when a person intentionally or knowingly threatens to tamper with a consumer product, this may also be product tampering.
+Under these circumstances, the person must intend to cause fear, affect the sales of the product in question, or intend to cause bodily injury to another person—Reference Penal Code Section 22.09 for more information.

 Contact an Attorney to Combat Charges for Tampering With Consumer Products in Fort Worth